eburin2/super-galactic-age-calculator/README.md

 | replace | the | text |

 ## Known Bugs
-AFAIK, no bugs are known.
-However, there so many exceptions in the English language, so likely they haven't been accounted for.

 ## Contact
 If you have any questions, comments, or concerns, please contact me at eburin2@gmail.com